How To Install a New Thermostat

 Your old thermostat should have labels for each terminal.
 If it was made in or after 1973, they should match the labels in your new thermostat.
 Simply install the wires to the matching terminals on the new thermostat.

 If there is any question as to the wiring, it may be necessary to note the wire colors and then check which color is connected to what on the furnace, boiler, heat pump or air conditioning.
-If with that information you still cannot make a determination consult a professional or Acme's Forum for advice.
+If with that information you still cannot make a determination consult the thermostat manufacturer, Acme's Forum for advice or contact a professional.